On the Feasibility of Multi-Mode Antennas in UWB and IoT Applications below 10 GHz: Baseband System Architecture

 \subsection{Digital Beamforming}

-In the special case of digital beamforming, $\bm{A}$ corresponds to the identity matrix, i.e., the number $N_{\textrm{RF}}$ of RF chains is identical with the number $N_{\textrm{Tx}}=N_{\textrm{Ant}}\cdot N_{\textrm{p}}$ of transmit antenna ports. $N_{\textrm{Ant}}$ and $N_{\textrm{p}}$ correspond to the number of antenna elements and ports per element at the base station, respectively.
+In the special case of digital beamforming, the analog precoder provides a direct connection from a single antenna port to a single RF chain.
+Correspondingly, the number of RF chains is identical with the number of transmit antenna ports, which is defined by the number of antennas and the number of ports per antenna.
 In conjunction with massive MIMO systems, both hardware cost and power consumption are excessive.
+Digital beamforming offers the largest freedom and hence provides best system performance.
+The performance of digital beamforming provides a reference.
+When the maximum tolerable correlation between two antenna ports shall be evaluated, a Kronecker model can be used.
+The loss of achievable sum-rate serves as a measure of the amount of tolerable correlation.